taylorbf/DMP15/class1/README.md

 ## Reflection

-What kind of shapes and variables do you see in your daily life?
+What kind of variables do you see in your daily life?

 ## Assignment

-• Bring in a sketch to present at the beginning of Day 2.
+• Commit an original sketch to GitHub.
+Due by 7 AM on Day 2.

 • Bring in a real world example of each type of variable we discussed (String, integer, float, boolean). *Example: A boolean in my daily life is a lightswitch (it is either on or off).*